nathanieltooley/ample-rp/README.md

 # Ample
-A simple Discord Rich Presence application and LastFM scrobbler for Apple Music.
-Currently only supporting Windows with plans to support Linux.
+A simple Discord Rich Presence application and LastFM scrobbler for Apple Music on Windows.

 <img width="280" height="112" alt="Discord Rich Presence example.
 It displays the Discord status of an individual, showing that they are currently listening to Twilight Funzone, by the band Macseal, on Apple Music" src="https://github.com/user-attachments/assets/aed3e3c8-028d-41ba-867e-d5b4909fa039" />